The Closer (2021 film): Synopsis

 Chappelle then tells a story about getting into an altercation with a gay man who was videotaping Chappelle at a bar in Austin, Texas.
 The man called the police on Chappelle, and retorts that "Gay people are minorities, until they need to be White again."
 Chappelle also relates a story of being in an altercation with a lesbian woman in a separate incident.

-Chappelle talks about his narrative with the transgender community, and shares his support of gender-neutral restrooms.
+Chappelle talks about his narrative with the transgender community, and voices his opposition to bills aimed at regulating trans bathroom use.

 Chappelle celebrates the adoption of the Juneteenth holiday.

 Chappelle tells a story of meeting a transgender woman's mother and later the woman herself at two separate bars in Ohio.

 Chappelle discusses the MeToo movement, suggesting hypocrisy amongst celebrities.
 He also explores the dictionary definition of feminism and by definition defines himself as a feminist.
 He mentions that J. K. Rowling is considered a "TERF" (trans-exclusionary radical feminist) and says that, since he is a newly appointed feminist, joked that he is "Team TERF".
 Chappelle jokes about Caitlyn Jenner winning "Woman of the Year" in her first year as a woman.
 He proceeds to address the audience saying, of Jenner, that she “beat every Bitch in Detroit; she’s better than all of you.”
 After receiving laughter from the audience, Chappelle continued, saying, “Oh, I’d be mad as shit if I was a woman.
 I’d be mad if I was me.”
 He compares it to Eminem winning an award at the BET Awards for "Nigger of the Year".

 Chappelle then talks about Twitter, declaring it "not a real place", before finishing with a story about Daphne Dorman, a transgender comedian he had a role in mentoring.
 Dorman died by suicide after opening for Chappelle during his Sticks & Stones tour; Chappelle alleges she experienced online harassment from people in the trans community for defending Chappelle's comedy.